Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
                             This value is the minimal number of replicates that a TSS has to be detected.
 The format is
-                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
+                            $NUMBERofCONDITION_$NUMBERofREPLICATE.
 If different
                             --replicate_tex values need to be assigned to different conditions, please use space to separate them.
 For example, 1_2 2_ 3_3.
 It means that --replicate_tex is 2 in number 1 and number 2 conditions.
-In number 3 condition, --replcate_match is
+In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
                             in all conditions).
 Default is all_1.
       --condition_names CONDITION_NAMES [CONDITION_NAMES ...], -p CONDITION_NAMES [CONDITION_NAMES ...]
-                            The output prefixs of all conditions.
+                            The output prefixes of all conditions.
 If multiple conditions need to be assigned, please use space to separate them.
 For example, prefix_condition1
                             prefix_condition2.